-(8) QSEs that receive a VDI to operate its Resources for an unannounced CFC test, as described in the ERCOT Operating Guides, or have been instructed to operate in CFC mode, may be considered for additional compensation utilizing the formula in Section 6.6.9.1.
-If the Resource Settlement Point Price at the Resource Node is lower than the Energy Offer Curve price, capped per the MOC pursuant to Section 4.4.9.4.1, at the Emergency Base Point during the CFC period, ERCOT shall pay the QSE additional compensation for the amount of energy from a zero Base Point to the Emergency Base Point for each Resource that provided CFC.
+(8) QSEs that receive a VDI to operate its Resources for an unannounced CFC test, as described in the ERCOT Operating Guides, or have been instructed to operate in CFC mode, may be considered for additional compensation utilizing the formula in paragraph (1) in Section 6.6.9.1.
+If the Resource Settlement Point Price at the Resource Node is lower or higher than the price based on the Energy Offer Curve or Energy Bid/Offer Curve, respectively, at the Emergency Base Point during the CFC period, ERCOT shall pay the QSE additional compensation for the amount of energy from a zero Base Point to the Emergency Base Point for each Resource that provided CFC.
 Compensation for a CFC test will not be provided if the test was a retest requested by the QSE.
-For the purpose of this Settlement, and limited to Settlement Intervals inclusive of the CFC period, the Emergency Base Point shall be set to the Average Telemetered Generation for the 5 Minutes (AVGTG5M).
+For the purpose of this Settlement, and limited to Settlement Intervals inclusive of the CFC period, the Emergency Base Point shall be set to the Average Telemetered Generation for the 5 Minutes (AVGTG5M) and the Energy Offer Curve and Energy/Bid Offer Curve shall be capped by the MOC.
 Only Resources that moved in the direction to correct frequency are eligible to receive compensation for providing CFC.

-(9) If Emergency Base Points or SCED Base Points are unavailable, corrupted or otherwise unusable for Settlement purposes due to system conditions, hardware failure, or software failure, the Real-Time Metered Generation (RTMG) will be used to create proxy Base Points pursuant to Section 6.6.9.1.
-If the RTMG is not available the most accurate available generation data as determined by ERCOT will be used to create proxy Base Points pursuant to Section 6.6.9.1.
+(9) If Emergency Base Points or SCED Base Points are unavailable, corrupted or otherwise unusable for Settlement purposes due to system conditions, hardware failure, or software failure, the Real-Time Metered Generation (RTMG) and Real-Time Charging Load (RTCL) will be used to create proxy Base Points pursuant to Section 6.6.9.1.
+If the RTMG and RTCL are not available, the most accurate available generation and withdrawal data as determined by ERCOT will be used to create proxy Base Points pursuant to Section 6.6.9.1.
 ERCOT shall issue a Market Notice stating the Operating Day and Settlement Intervals that were impacted and the generation data that was used to create proxy Base Points.

+(10) For ESRs that qualify for emergency Settlement:

+(a) The Energy Bid/Offer Curve used to calculate the Emergency Base Point Price (EBPPR) will be the Energy Bid/Offer Curve that was submitted by the QSE and effective for the SCED interval immediately prior to the emergency intervals, with the exception of Resources that qualify under the paragraph (4) condition qualifying the QSE when the QSE has received Base Points that are inconsistent with Real-Time Settlement Point Prices, and will remain in effect for the duration of the emergency period; and

+(b) For purposes of this section, the MOC curve used to cap the Energy Bid/Offer Curve shall be set to the highest Real-Time Settlement Point Price (RTSPP) at the Resource’s Settlement Point for the Operating Day.

-6.6.9.1 Payment for Emergency Power Increase Directed by ERCOT
+6.6.9.1 Payment for Emergency Operations Settlement

-(1) If the Emergency Base Point issued to a Generation Resource is higher than the SCED Base Point immediately before the Emergency Condition or Watch, then ERCOT shall pay the QSE an additional compensation for the Resource at its Resource Node Settlement Point.
+(1) ERCOT shall pay the QSE an additional compensation for the Resource at its Resource Node Settlement Point during the Settlement Intervals that qualify for emergency Settlement as described in Section 6.6.9, Emergency Operations Settlement.
 The payment for a given 15-minute Settlement Interval is calculated as follows:

-EMREAMT q, r, p = (-1) * EMREPR q, r, p * EMRE q, r, p
+EMREAMT q, r, p = (-1) * (EMREPRGEN q, r, p * EMREGEN q, r, p)

++ EMREPRLOAD q, r, p * EMRELOAD q, r, p

 Where:

+If any EBP > 0 then:

-EMREPR q, r, p = Max (0, EBPWAPR q, r, p – RTSPP p)
+EMREPRGEN q, r, p = Max (0, EBPWAPRGEN q, r, p – RTSPP p)

-EBPWAPR q, r, p = (EBPPR q, r, p, y * EBP q, r, p, y * TLMP y) /
+EBPWAPRGEN q, r, p = (EBPPR q, r, p, y * Max (0.001, EBP q, r, p, y) * TLMP y) /

-(EBP q, r, p, y * TLMP y)
+(Max (0.001, EBP q, r, p, y) * TLMP y)

-EMRE q, r, p = Max (0, Min (AEBP q, r, p , RTMG q, r, p) – ¼ * BP q, r, p)
+EMREGEN q, r, p = Max (0, Min (AEBPGEN q, r, p , RTMG q, r, p) – ¼ * Max(0, BP q, r, p))